ChristinWhite/iosWorkflows/guide.md

 ~~To install Drafts actions simple browser the workflow page with the action you want in a browser on your iOS device and tap **Install Action.** Drafts must already be installed.~~

 For some reason, this isn't working as an link, when you tap on it, nothing happens.
 However, if you copy and paste the URL into the address bar it works as expected.
-I've contacted the developer and am awaiting a reply.
+I'm going to contact the developer and will update the guide and workflows once I've received a reply.

 [Table of Contents ↩](#table-of-contents)